mdcpp/static-binary-zoo/README.md

 * `mipsel-linux-muslsf`
 * `x86_64-linux-musl`

 But others are very likely to work.
 Building everything currently needs about 2GB of disk per target and it helps to have a big machine with NVMe storage and plenty of RAM.
-A complete build for a single architecture currently takes about 15 minutes on a Ryzen 4750U.
+A complete build for a single architecture currently takes about 15 minutes on a Ryzen 4750U, or a bit less on an Apple M1.

 You can build individual binaries by specifying the recipe name as an argument to `make`.
 Dependency resolution will be handled automatically.
 These recipes are included at the moment: